Garmin epix Pro (Gen 2) Sapphire Edition (47mm) vs Garmin Forerunner 965

 Frequently Asked Questions

-Garmin epix Pro (Gen 2) Sapphire Edition (47mm) excels if you value premium sapphire and titanium build is lightweight yet durable.
-Garmin Forerunner 965 is better if you prioritize bright, high-resolution 1.4" amoled makes maps easy to read.
-Pick based on your budget and daily use.
+Garmin epix Pro (Gen 2) Sapphire Edition (47mm) is the better choice if you prioritize premium sapphire and titanium build is lightweight yet durable.
+Garmin Forerunner 965 wins if you value bright, high-resolution 1.4" amoled makes maps easy to read.
+Both are rated highly (4.7★ vs 4.7★), so consider your specific needs and budget.

 Affiliate disclosure